Consumer Cellular Review 2026

 Consumer Cellular Plan Details

-Consumer Cellular’s most basic plan is $20 per month, which is very affordable compared to most major carriers.
+Consumer Cellular’s most basic plan starts at $20 per month, making it an affordable option compared to many major carriers.

-FYI: One in four older adults report falling each year,2 making medical alert systems with fall detection lifesavers for millions of seniors.
+FYI: More than one in four adults age 65 and older report falling each year, making medical alert systems with fall detection lifesavers for millions of seniors.3

 Unlimited Talk and Text With 1 GB of Data for Basic Cell Phone Users